-The Honors Program provides students with a distinguished academic record the opportunity to work closely with an AADS faculty member to conduct original research that will result in a honors thesis.
-The thesis should be on a specialized topic relevant to African and African Diaspora Studies and is expected to be about 60 to 80 pages in length.
-Students are encouraged to seek out professors with whom they have already worked, preferably during their office hours.
+The AADS Undergraduate Honors Program provides AFR majors who have a distinguished academic record the opportunity to conduct original research with an AADS faculty member over two semesters, resulting in an honors thesis.
+The thesis should be on a specialized topic relevant to African and African Diaspora Studies and is expected to be 60 to 80 pages in length.
+Students are encouraged to seek out professors with whom they have already worked.

-5) completion in residence at the University of at least sixty semester hours of coursework counted toward the degree.
+- Completion in residence at the University of at least sixty semester hours of coursework counted toward the degree